 There are currently two separate and interlocking uses of the News widget and News admin/feed currently made in the Guild – around our democratic systems.

-There are a few points which make the News feed appropriate to the job:
+There are a few points that make the News feed appropriate to the job:

 - It is easy to create and maintain News stories, and to set archival, expiry and visibility directly on each story.